 - Wiring: Wiring is required to conduct power between the solar panels and inverter, then transport it to the net meter/home.

 - Grid-tie Solar Inverter: The inverter converts the DC electricity from your solar panels into AC electricity (the form required for your appliances and other electrical devices).
 Grid-tie solar inverters come in three types: microinverters, string inverters, and string inverters used with power optimizers.
+Today’s grid-tie inverters are quite sophisticated, tracking the maximum power point of the modules to operate the system at peak efficiency and terminating the grid connection if grid power is interrupted from the utility.

 How Grid-Tied Systems Manage Power Surpluses and Shortfalls